 In addition to doctors, nurse practitioners can also play an important role in the administering and prescribing of medication.
 In some regions, they can renew prescription medications used to treat mental health issues (e.g., depression, anxiety disorders and schizophrenia), while in other regions they can both prescribe and renew medications.
-This can affect whether clients with mental health needs can get new prescriptions on-reserve.
+This can affect whether clients with mental health needs can get new prescriptions onreserve.
 However, an ongoing concern for many communities, particularly those that are rural and remote, remains access to medical assessments, prescribed medication, and complementary psychological, social, and cultural support.

-Mental health and addictions have historically been viewed and treated as separate conditions with separate systems of care.
-Sometimes integrating mental health and addiction systems has raised the concern that by trying to address mental health issues within addictions programming, the focus and expertise on addictions will be lost.
-Although structural issues related to systems integration may be complex, the need for stronger collaboration between mental health and addictions services is essential in addressing the needs of clients.
-This is consistent with client and community requests for more effective, holistic, and client-centred services.
+Mental health and substance misuse have historically been viewed and treated as separate conditions with separate systems of care.
+Sometimes integrating mental health and substance use systems has raised the concern that by trying to address mental health issues within substance use programming, the focus and expertise on substance misuse will be lost.
+Although structural issues related to systems integration may be complex, the need for stronger collaboration between mental health and substance use services is essential in addressing the needs of clients.
+This is consistent with client and community requests for more effective, wholistic, and client-centred services.

-The high co-occurrence of mental health and addiction issues requires strong collaboration between and within services, screening, referral, assessment, and treatment methods.
-Collaboration between addictions and mental health services is taking place in some First Nations communities.
+The high co-occurrence of mental health and substance use issues requires strong collaboration between and within services, screening, referral, assessment, and treatment methods.
+Collaboration between substance use and mental health services is taking place in some First Nations communities.
 However, the supports needed for integrated treatment plans often do not exist.
 Some of those supports include culturally specific assessments, standardized assessments, protocols in place for case management and information sharing, and the correct screening tests for mental health conditions.